-We apply fertilizer to make our plants grow better.
-But when do we apply fertilizer?
-And how do we apply fertilizer to the garden?
-In one page, we’ll cover the basics of using fertilizer in your garden.
+We use fertilizer to make our plants grow better, but when is the best time to apply fertilizer?
+And howmuch of what kind of fertilizer do we apply?
+In one page, we’ll cover the basics of using fertilizers in your garden.

 What Is Fertilizer?

 As well as having soil that’s rich in organic matter (compost!), plants often need an application of fertilizer to get the nutrients that need.
 Think of fertilizers as nutritional supplements.
 For example, tomatoes need to grow in soil that has plenty of calcium.

 If you’ve grown and harvested plants in your garden in the past, these crops took up the nutrients from the soil, and those nutrients should be replaced in the spring before more plants are grown there.
 This is where fertilizer (organic or processed) plays a role.
 Fertilizers replace lost nutrients, which ensures that soil nutrient levels are at an acceptable level for healthy growth.

 If you are a brand-new gardener, the ideal first step is to get a basic soil test in the autumn to see what kind and amount of fertilizer to apply to get to a “basic fertility” level.
 (See more about testing below.)
 We recognize that not every gardener takes the time to do a soil test, but we recommend it; you may even find that the fertility level of your garden is already adequate.

 Apply fertilizer with caution, though: The only thing worse than starving a plant of nutrients is to accidentally overfertilize it.
 Plants use only the nutrients that they need.
 Absorbing more than necessary can result in abnormal growth or adverse effects.